 The International Code Council family of solutions is helping our communities forge a path forward on energy and sustainability to confront the impacts of a changing climate.

-Code Change Proposal Submittals Open for the 2024 International Energy Conservation Code and Chapter 11 International Residential Code
+Code Change Proposal Submittals on Public Comment Draft #1 will be open late summer/early fall for the 2024 International Energy Conservation Code and Chapter 11 International Residential Code

 The International Code Council is launching the Code on a Mission challenge to get over a third of the U.S. population covered by energy codes based on the 2021 IECC by the end of 2023.